Why is CBHS increasing its premiums?

 Some factors leading to this rate increase include:

-- The increase in cost for orthopaedic, cardiac, respiratory and obesity related services.
+- The increased cost for orthopaedic, cardiac, respiratory and obesity related services.

 Why are my premiums increasing but my benefits aren’t?

-At CBHS we pride ourselves on actively listening to our members and the feedback has increasingly focused on the affordability of private health insurance, with members seeking a better balance between benefits provided and the cost of their insurance.
-The decision to maintain benefits on most CBHS policies reflects that feedback and will assist to keep the 2018 increase in contribution rates as low as possible for all members.
+At CBHS we pride ourselves on actively listening to our members and this feedback has increasingly focused on the affordability of private health insurance, with members seeking a better balance between benefits provided and the cost of their insurance.
+The decision to maintain benefits on most CBHS policies reflects this feedback and will assist to keep the 2019 increase in premiums as low as possible for all members.

 Some members may have received changes to their benefits this year and we continually strive to ensure that we give back to our Members at every possible opportunity.
-The Benefit Review is focused on ensuring that our benefits and products remain sustainable and competitive in the interest of our Members.
+The benefit review process is focused on ensuring that our benefits and products remain sustainable and competitive in the interest of our members.

 Why should I continue with CBHS?

-As a not for profit fund, CBHS’ premiums are generally already below those of our major competitors, yet we provide outstanding returns and high per service benefits.
-CBHS is also committed to providing great customer service.
+CBHS’ premiums are generally already below those of our major competitors, yet we provide outstanding returns and higher per service benefits.
+CBHS is also committed to continuing to provide our members with great customer service.

 When was the last rate rise?

-The last rate rise occurred on the 1 April 2017.
+The last rate rise occurred on 1 April 2018.